Environmental Report

 CO2 emissions and transportation volume in distribution

-• Notes:Calculated according to the emission intensity database.
+• Note:Calculated according to the emission intensity database.

 Energy usage